Mesopotamia, 6,000 B.C.

 When you “sell” something you get paid in barter credits which you can then use to “pay” for something from another vendor if necessary or bank until needed at a future time.

-As mentioned earlier, there are barter networks or barter exchanges which use their own “currency” to facilitate commerce.
+As mentioned earlier, there are barter networks or barter exchanges that use their own “currency” to facilitate commerce.

 For each transaction you make, you would get barter “credits” which you can then bank and use at a later time on any other products or services.